spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 spring.cloud.stream.bindings.input.group=logger
 ```

-1. The properties `spring.cloud.stream.bindings.input.destination` and `spring.cloud.stream.bindings.input.group` bind the `UsageCostLogger`'s `input` to the `usage-cost` RabbitMQ exchange via the durable queue `usage-cost.logger`.
+The `spring.cloud.stream.bindings.input.destination` and `spring.cloud.stream.bindings.input.group` properties bind the `UsageCostLogger` object's `input` to the `usage-cost` RabbitMQ exchange through the `usage-cost.logger` durable queue.

 #### Building

-Now let's build the Usage Cost Logger application.
+Now we can build the Usage Cost Logger application.
-In the directory `usage-cost-logger` use the following command to build the project using maven.
+In the `usage-cost-logger` directory, use the following command to build the project with Maven:

 ```
 ./mvnw clean package